Service dogs are permitted in the Library. All other animals are prohibited.

 The Friends of the Purchase College Library is a group of individuals dedicated to supporting the mission of the Library, which is to support the teaching, learning, and research of the college’s faculty, students, and outreach community.

 Guests are welcome in the public areas of the Purchase College Library.
-They are not permitted in office areas, classrooms, computer labs, group study rooms, or carrels except by invitation or permission from authorized Purchase College personnel.
+They are not permitted in office areas, classrooms, group study rooms, or carrels except by invitation or permission from authorized Purchase College personnel.

 Only individuals with Purchase College ID cards are permitted in the Library between the hours of 10 p.m. and 8 a.m.